HackerExperience/specs/hackerexperience2/contributing.md

 ## Create a discussion, report a bug, request a feature:

 - Go to Maniphest
 - On the upper right corner, click "Create task".
-Select the type of task (Feature Request, Ask a question, ...).
+Select the type of task (Feature Request, Report a bug, ...).
 If you can't find a correct type, select "Custom Task".
 - Type what you want to report/discuss.
 - (optional) Add projects related to the task.
 Start typing something related and see if Phabricator finds any.
 - Click on "Create task"